discretize/discretize-guides/builds/ranger/soulbeast/index.md

 <Card title="Swap Weapons">
 * Warhorn for <Boon name="Might"/> pre-stacking.
-* Longbow to replace Greatsword on some bosses and to precast <Skill name="Barrage"/>.
+* Greatsword to replace Longbow on some T4 fights where cleave or sustained DPS is more important.
 * Axes, Longbows, and Greatswords with slaying sigils (see [Consumables Guide](/guides/consumables)).

 </Card>